markcharyk/data-structures/README.md

 A make_month function for practicing hashing
-    A factory function for generating an object of a given year and month With a day function that determines the day of the week of any given date Collaborated with one Steven Babineau on this here code
+    A factory function for generating an object of a given year and month With a day function that determines the day of the week of any given date Collaborated with one Steven Babineau on this here cod e

 [![Build Status](https://travis-ci.org/markcharyk/data-structures.png?branch=master)](https://travis-ci.org/markcharyk/data-structures)